michigan-traffic-lab/TeraSim/README.md

 - **Runtime Configuration**:
   - Read traffic data and control the vehicles in `terasim_user_functions.py`.
 Users should implement their changes in `user_step(traci)` function, which is called and executed with each simulation step.
 Sample code is provided to help you get started.

  __IMPORTANT__: The NDE simulation is a fine-tuned environment for autonomous vehicle (AV) testing.
-To ensure stability, avoid using TraCI to control background vehicle (BV) actions, as this may lead to simulation crashes.
+To ensure stability, avoid using TraCI to control BVs actions, as this may lead to simulation crashes.
 However, you can safely read background traffic data.

-#### Running CARLA Co-Simulation
+#### Running CARLA
 If Carla co-simulation is used, users should send control commands directly to CARLA, where they will be executed, with the AV synchronized in TeraSim.

 Download and extract the [Mcity CARLA Simualtor](google.com).
 Start a CARLA server in the background.